 Who Should Apply

-- Native American students or students from economically challenged background
+- American Indian students or students from an economically challenged background

-- Current college freshman or sophomore pursuing an undergraduate degree in one of the FANH (Food, Agriculture, Natural Resources and Human Sciences) areas.
+- Current college student pursuing an undergraduate degree in any life science majors or one of the FANH (Food, Agriculture, Natural Resources and Human Sciences) areas.

 - Each student will receive $6,000 traineeship stipend for the first summer.

 - Housing will be made available at South Dakota State University.

 - Additional $6,000 will be provided in the second summer in lieu of industry (or academic) internship.

 Click herefor online application.
 Applications are due March 15.

 B. Education, Extension and Career Development Areas